-- List of participants, including any health or other needs that the leader should know about. - Safety plan including emergency contact numbers (see Overnight Camping Planning Template). - Site map and information (e.g. instructions for using the camp, how to turn on the power).
+- List of participants, including any health or other needs that the leader should know about. - Safety plan including emergency contact numbers (see Overnight Camping Planning Template). - Emergency communications e.g., PLB, satellite phone, inReach.
+Is there cellphone reception and where are the blind spots? - Site map and information e.g., instructions for using the camp, how to turn on the power.